knowuh/2017-IDV2/01/index.md

 ## Materials:
 * Pencils, index cards.
-* PDF Handout: [Mu Puzzle](./mu-puzzle-geb.pdf) This reading and challenge should give us a machine-centric view of symbol (text?) processing.
+* PDF Handout: Mu Puzzle.
+This reading and challenge should give us a machine-centric view of symbol (text?) processing.
+* PDF Handout: TextLua.
+This paper contains some math.
+Read for intent.

+## IMPORTANT NOTE:
+This class will be meeting regularly from 5:45 to 8:45.
+I will be available earlier for office hours.

 ## Intro:
 We are here to get to know each other, review the syllabus, talk about our goals, build a good culture, and start work.
 Today we will be defining research topics for the next three weeks.
 I also hope to learn your names.